stuartpb/meditations/README.md

 Correctness must be enforced unless it woud not be pragmatic to do so.

+Importantly, you must not let the use cases drive you *away* from correctness, when correctness would solve the use cases *just as easily* (or nearly so, possibly with a bit more work by tools) - using "we don't strictly need it" as a "justification" for incorrectness is a slippery trap we let ourselves fall into when we want an excuse to avoid doing more work, as a way of offloading our problems onto others (either other developers, or other users).

 ## Explicit Is Better Than Implicit, Though The Implicit Case Must Make Sense

 Making implicit cases insecure is a mistake, unless it would be more insecure to force security.